elastic/terraform-okta-aws/examples/single-account/README.md

 # Okta Single Account Setup

-This example setups an AWS account for login via Okta.
-It creates a single role `SSOTestRole` which can be assumed via Okta.
+This example setups an AWS account for login via Okta, using both Okta modules [master](../../modules/master) and [child](../../modules/child) in one account.
+It creates two roles which can be assumed via Okta.

 To run the example:
 1) Create an AWS app in Okta.
 2) Download the metadata into the file `metadata.xml`
-3) Run `make plan` (do not forget to set AWS creds in environment).
+3) Run `make plan` (don't forget to set AWS credentials for Terraform).
 Sample output:

 ```bash
 $ make plan